 Dental Hygiene - DH13 Degree

-Program Description: The Dental Hygiene program is a cooperative degree program offered by Wiregrass Georgia Technical College and Valdosta State University.
+Program Description: The Dental Hygiene degree is Valdosta State University's cooperative program offered on the Wiregrass Georgia Technical College campus.
 Students earn an Associate of Applied Science Degree from Valdosta State.
 The program consists of a combination of academic core courses at VSU and clinical training provided at WGTC.
 Clinical Training begins annually fall semester.
 Because of the depth and scope of training, the program utilizes a competitive admission process for selection of students.
 The top 14 candidates are admitted to the program.

 The Dental Hygiene program is a sequence of courses that prepares students for positions in the dental profession.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 Registered dental hygienists work in a variety of professional settings.
 The public is most familiar with dental hygienists in the private dental office, where they perform numerous critical services designed to detect and prevent diseases of the mouth.
 These include oral prophylaxis; examining the head, neck, and oral areas for signs of disease; educating patients about oral hygiene; taking or developing radiographs; and applying fluoride or sealants.
 In this setting, registered dental hygienists play a vital role in protecting the oral health of the American public.